 Interbank Networks in the Shadows of the Federal Reserve Act

-Central banks provide public liquidity (through lending facilities and promises of bailouts) with the intent to stabilize the financial system.
-Even though this provision is restricted to member (regulated) banks, an interbank system can provide indirect access to nonmember (shadow) banks.
-We construct a model to understand how a banking network may change in the presence of central bank interventions and how those changes affect financial fragility.
-We provide evidence showing that the introduction of the Fed’s liquidity provision in 1913 increased systemic risk through three channels; it reduced aggregate liquidity, created a new source of financial contagion, and crowded out private insurance for smoothing cross-regional liquidity shocks (manifested through the geographic concentration of networks).
+Central banks offer public liquidity to member (regulated) banks (through lending facilities and promises of bailouts) with the intent to stabilize the financial system.
+However, nonmember (shadow) banks may receive access to that liquidity through an interbank system.
+We build a model to understand how public liquidity provision affect interbank linkages and financial fragility.
+Then, we use unique data on Virginia state banks that contain detailed disaggregated information on interbank deposits and short- term funds and show that the Federal Reserve Act changed the structure and nature of the interbank network in ways that are consistent with the model.
+We argue that the introduction of the Fed’s liquidity provision may have increased systemic risk through three channels; it reduced aggregate liquidity, created a new vehicle of financial contagion, and crowded out private insurance for smoothing cross-regional liquidity shocks (manifested through the geographic concentration of networks).

 Keywords: Dual banking system, Federal Reserve Act, Shadow Banking, Interbank Networks, Systemic Risk